A Tutorial on Thompson Sampling: Cascading Recommendations

-with the parameter $c$, which indicates the degree of optimism, selected through simulations to optimize performance.
-The plot labeled ``UCB-tuned'' in Figure \ref{fig:cascade_coherent} illustrates performance with $c = 0.05$, which approximately minimizes cumulative regret over 20,000 time periods.
-Table \ref{table:cascade_coherent} provides the cumulative regret averages for each algorithm and range of degrees of optimism $c$, along with one standard deviation confidence interval boundaries.
+The plot labeled ``UCB-best'' in Figure \ref{fig:cascade_coherent} illustrates performance of CascadeUCB with $c = 0.05$, which approximately minimizes cumulative regret over 20,000 time periods.
 It is interesting that even after being tuned to the specific problem and horizon, the performance of CascadeUCB falls short of Cascade TS.
 A likely source of loss stems from the shape of confidence sets used by CascadeUCB.
 Note that the algorithm uses hyper-rectangular confidence sets, since the set of statistically plausible attraction probability vectors is characterized by a Cartesian product item-level confidence intervals.
 However, the Bayesian central limit theorem suggests that ``ellipsoidal" confidence sets offer a more suitable choice.
-Specifically, as data is gathered the posterior distribution over $\theta$ can be well approximated by a multivariate Gaussian, for which level sets are ellipsoidal.
-Losses due to the use of hyper-rectangular confidence sets have been studied through regret analysis in \cite{dani2008stochastic} and through simple analytic examples in \cite{OsbandRLDM2017}.
+Specifically, as data is gathered, the posterior distribution over $\theta$ can be well approximated by a multivariate Gaussian, for which level sets are ellipsoidal.
+Losses due to the use of hyper-rectangular confidence sets have been studied through regret analysis in \citep{dani2008stochastic} and through simple analytic examples in \citep{OsbandRLDM2017}.

 It is worth noting that tuned versions of CascadeUCB do sometimes perform as well or better than CascadeTS.
-Table \ref{table:cascade_small} and Figure \ref{fig:cascade_small} illustrates an example of this.
-The setting is identical to that used to generate the results of \ref{fig:cascade_coherent}, except that $K=50$ and $J=10$, and cumulative regret is approximately optimized with $c=0.1$.
-CascadeUCB outperforms CascadeTS.
+Figure~\ref{fig:cascade_small} illustrates an example of this.
+The setting is identical to that used to generate the results of Figure~\ref{fig:cascade_coherent}, except that $K=50$ and $J=10$, and cumulative regret is approximately optimized with $c=0.1$.
+CascadeUCB with the optimally tuned $c$ outperforms CascadeTS.
 This qualitative difference from the case of $K=1000$ and $J=100$ is likely due to the fact that hyper-rectangular sets offer poorer approximations of ellipsoids as the dimension increases.
-This phenomenon and its impact on regret aligns with theoretical results of \cite{dani2008stochastic}.
+This phenomenon and its impact on regret aligns with theoretical results of \citep{dani2008stochastic}.
 That said, CascadeUCB is somewhat advantaged in this comparison because it is tuned specifically for the setting and time horizon.